MrBStones/SoExclusiveBAMMERS/README.md

 ## Algorithm Description

-The implementation uses a modified version of the Ricart-Agrawala algorithm with Lamport timestamps for distributed mutual exclusion:
+The implementation uses a version of the Ricart-Agrawala algorithm with Lamport timestamps for distributed mutual exclusion:

 1. Each node maintains a Lamport logical clock that:
    - Increments on each local event